aninibread/portfolio2/src/pages/posts/favquotes.md

 > "Prestige is just fossilized inspiration.
 If you do anything well enough, you'll make it prestigious."

 **My mother about my lack of a fashion sense 🎤**
-> "Anni, how could you have fun, if you don't even look like you are having fun?"
+> "Anni, how can you have fun, if you don't look like you are having fun?"

 **Bravado by Lorde 🎵**
 > "It's in your blood stream.
 A collision of atoms that happens before your eyes.
 It's a marathon run or a mountain you scale without thinking of size."